 As noted above, Code Chapter 130 Stormwater Management and Erosion and Sediment Control regulates all land developments activities to prevent the potentially adverse environmental effects.
-These regulations should be reviewed to consider amendments to fully emphasize more environmentally sensitive stormwater management practices.

 5. Objective: Reduce impacts of development on steep slopes.

 As noted above, Zoning provisions are in place to protect hilltops, ridgelines, and steep slopes at section 150-44.